akarlinsky/world_mortality/README.md

 2017 - 2021: [Lebanon Ministry of Public Health Hospital-based Cause Of Death Notification System](https://www.moph.gov.lb/en/Pages/8/327/statistical-bulletins#/en/Pages/8/20380/hospital-based-cause-of-death-statistics)

-2020 - 2021 weekly hospital-deaths data was digitized using [WebPlotDigitizer](https://github.com/ankitrohatgi/WebPlotDigitizer) and then turned to monthly.
 Monthly hospital deaths have been corrected to total deaths using the ratio between total deaths to hospital deaths in 2019 (1.34).